Updated: 5/22/2021 | Complete Tulum Travel Guide

 - Charlys Vegan Tacos: Best vegan tacos you’ll ever have.

 - Ki’bok: Amazing coffee and vegan eats.

 - Matcha Mama: Serves delicious juices, smoothies, and acai bowls.
 There are three locations in Pueblo, Aldea Zama and Tulum Beach.
 We loved their Mamacita bowl and matcha coconut latte.

 - Raw Love: Healthy vegan food, with Instagrammable acai bowls.
 Visit the one in the Ahau hotel on Tulum Beach.

 - I Scream Bar (CLOSED)

-- La Onda: The dessert pizza with Nutella is not bad either.
+- La Onda: Good selection of Pizzas in Tulum beach.
+The dessert pizza with Nutella was not bad either.

 Restaurants to Avoid

 - Don Cafeto: The food is not cheap nor delicious.
 The food is mostly underseasoned.
 They are located on the main road and are always packed.
 It’s really deceiving how appealing this place looks compared to how it actually is.
 I would come here for the live music but nothing else.
 When I see other bloggers recommend this place, I literally cringe.
 Avoid it if you can.
 Just because it looks busy, doesn’t mean it’s good.